Broken English (1996 film): Production

 Aleksandra Vujčić had never acted before and was discovered in an Auckland bar.

 NC-17 rating

-On September 20, 1996, Broken English received an NC-17 rating from the Motion Picture Association of America.
+On September 20, 1996, Broken English received an NC-17 rating from the Motion Picture Association of America for "Explicit Sexuality".
 Sony Pictures Classics attempted to appeal the rating to R, but the original rating was upheld.
 An edited R-rated version was released alongside the unedited NC-17 cut.

 In response to the MPAA's decision, Nicholas released an official statement detailing his experience with their Appeals Board:

 Reception

-Broken English received generally positive reviews, currently holding an 82% 'fresh' rating on Rotten Tomatoes based on 17 reviews, with a weighted average of 6.83/10.
+Broken English received generally positive reviews.